martinhunter/books/notes/pro-git2.md

 cherrypick is like a rebase for a single commit,useful if you have a number of commits on a topic branch and you want to integrate only one of them

-$ git cherry-pick <hash>  # pull commit e43a6 into your current branch
+$ git cherry-pick &lt;hash>  # pull commit e43a6 into your current branch

 Rerere(reuse recorded resolution)